 However, depending on the company’s strategy, it is possible to launch a business and get a return on investment in as little as a few months.

-An online business, for instance, is able to turn a large profit in just a few months when the market conditions and product offerings are ideal.
+An online business, for instance, is able to turn a large profit in just a few months (if planned well).

 How Long Until You See Real Profits From Investing

 In general, however, most financial experts recommend that investors take a long-term approach to investing, with a minimum investment horizon of five to ten years.